Riding in cold, wet and miserable conditions?

-If you like shoe covers that provides aerodynamics advantages, this would be a perfect fit for you.
+If you like shoe covers that provide aerodynamics advantages, this would be a perfect fit for you.

 To start off, it has a smooth surface, which makes it more aerodynamic.
 The material used is waterproof and very stretchable to make it fit perfectly.

-To boost the waterproof feature, this shoe cover have sealed seams.
+To boost the waterproof feature, this shoe cover has sealed seams.
 Graphics that are drawn on the surface are reflective, increasing your visibility at night.

 7. Best Quality - Castelli RoS

 The Castelli RoS is the best shoe cover from Italian brand Castelli.

 RoS is the acronym for Rain or Shine, which means that this shoe cover can be used in all weather conditions.
 It is fully windproof and waterproof and slightly more breathable than those neoprene shoe covers such as those from Fizik.

 And if you are a weight weenie, you will be glad to know that this pair weighs in at only 120g.